funkolab/kube/README.md

 brew install funkolab/tap/kube
 ```

-Keep up-to-date with `brew upgrade kube` (or brew upgrade to upgrade everything)
+Keep up-to-date with `brew upgrade kube` (or `brew upgrade` to upgrade everything)

 ### Manual

  - Download your corresponding [release](https://github.com/funkolab/kube/releases)
- - Install the binary somewhere in your PATH (/usr/local/bin for example)
+ - Install the binary somewhere in your PATH (`/usr/local/bin` for example)
  - use it with `kube`

 ***MacOS X notes for security error***

- Depending of your OS settings when you install you binary manually we must launch the following command:
+ Depending of your OS settings, when installing then binary manually you must run the following command:
  `xattr -r -d com.apple.quarantine /usr/local/bin/kube`

 ## Usage

 TODO

 ## Building From Source